Human papillomavirus infection: Warts

 Skin infection ("cutaneous" infection) with HPV is common and can cause noncancerous skin growths called warts (verrucae).
-Warts are caused by the rapid growth of cells on the outer layer of the skin.
+Warts are caused by rapid cell growth on the outer layer of the skin.

 While cases of warts have been described since ancient Greece, their viral cause was not known until 1907, when Dr. Giuseppe Ciuffo showed their viral nature by inoculating a wart extract into the skin.

 Skin warts are most common in childhood and typically appear and regress spontaneously over weeks to months.
 Recurrence is common.